Back1ng/point-in-mkad/README.md

 # point-in-mkad
-Detect, if point in Moscow Ring Road (MKAD)
+Detect, if point in polygon, by default - in Moscow Ring Road (MKAD)

 ## Using: